kennedn/Action-on-LAN/README.md

 ## Functionality
 magic_actioner.py will monitor the network for magic packets, both UDP (on configured port) and WOL ethernet frames (0x0842)

-The `port=` variable can be overwritten in the source code if you are using a non-standard port.
+`port = 9` can be overwritten in the source code if you are using a non-standard port.

-## unified_actioner
+magic_actioner.py tries to deduce your active mac address.

-Does checking for both types of wake-on-LAN packets.
+`mac_address = None` can be overwritten in the source code to hard code a desired value if auto detection is not working.

 ## systemd